Fly Me to the Moon Volume Two depicts the evolution of Nasa and Tsukasa’s relationship.

 I can’t believe when I read and reviewed the first volume of Fly Me to the Moon that I hadn’t realized the author for this series is the same author as Hayate the Combat Butler.
 Now knowing this information, the storytelling and art styles make sense, since this bears a similarity to Hayate the Combat Butler.

 Volume One basically spent its time establishing the two main characters and their situation.
 Volume Two works at developing their story and adding more characters and elements in earnest.
 A pair of sisters are introduced: Kaname and Aya Arisagawa.
 Their family owns a nearby bath house, which becomes an important location in the series since Nasa’s apartment doesn’t have a tub.
 Nasa knows the sisters because he helped save the bath house from shutting down.
 Kaname is a blunt girl who enjoys tormenting Nasa, especially after learning that Nasa is now married.
 Aya, on the other hand, meets Tsukasa when Nasa isn’t around and assumes the two are simply related.
-The story also seems to be setting up that idea that Aya has feelings for Nasa.
+The story also seems to be setting up the idea that Aya has feelings for Nasa.

 We also get some character development for Tsukasa in this volume, especially with the arrival of her “sister,” Chitose Kaginoji.
 The reader, along with Nasa, learn a little bit about Tsukasa’s past through an explanation from Chitose, who has come to take Tsukasa home with her.
 When Chitose finds out that Tsukasa and Nasa are married, she flips out and makes it her goal to break the two of them up.
 With what we see of Chitose, as well as hints dropped about one of Tsukasa’s relatives, it appears the family she’s with is rather well-to-do… which is quite the difference from the type of life she currently has with Nasa.